-This is a faithful conversion for the PC-CD platform, released about one year later, with unlimited goal saving options, a (poor) Direct3D mode, some minor AI tweaks (I remember that the referee was much stricter on the Saturn version, and players sometimed used to run around the player with the ball if he was standing) and a Link (netplay) Mode.
-The great intro is unchanged, and shows how good the game is – believe me, you can do ANYTHING you see on the video.
-The music comes directly from the CD and menu graphics are the same (which resemble the menu of ISS Deluxe for the SNES).
+This is a faithful conversion for the PC-CD platform, released about one year later, with unlimited goal-saving options, a (poor) Direct3D mode, some minor AI tweaks (I remember that the referee was much stricter on the Saturn version, and players sometimed used to run around the player with the ball if he was standing still) and a Link (netplay) Mode.
+The great intro is unchanged, and shows how good the game is – believe me, you can do ANYTHING you see in the video.
+The music comes directly from the CD and the menu graphics are the same (resembling the menu of ISS Deluxe for the SNES).

-Gameplay is quite good in this one.
+The gameplay is quite good in this one.
 The ball flows freely (i.e. it doesn't seem to be artificially attached to the players' shoes), and the players don't seem to drag around like they do in other games.
-You can correct the aim of your shots with the ball on air, great for long distance shots or passes as the difference from a great pass/shot from a miss is decided in-flight.
-This allows many ways to score, including headers from crosses, shots outside and inside the area, lobs, blunders (lots of them...) free kicks... in few other games you can score in so many ways like this one.
+You can adjust the aim of your shots with the ball in air, great for long distance shots or passes and giving the player lots of agency.
+It allows many ways to score, including headers from crosses, shots outside and inside the area, lobs, blunders (lots of them...), free kicks... in few other games can you score in so many ways as this one.
 The biggest drawback is when you're playing down, where the goal net sometimes blocks your view.

-Graphics fall from the standards set by FIFA 98 some months later, but most kits are recognizable, the ball is excellent, and the rain is one of the best simulated (you can see splashes from player's feet and the ball, that actually slows down and bounces less on moist ground), the crowd (three completely different stadiums avaiable) is alive with flags... as I said before, the D3D mode don't add very much to the pack.
+Graphics fall short of the standards set by FIFA 98 some months later, but most kits are recognizable, the ball is excellent, and the rain is one of the best simulated (you can see splashes from the players' feet and the ball that actually slows down and bounces less on moist ground), the crowd (with three different stadiums) is alive with flags... as I said before, the D3D mode doesn't add very much to the pack.

-Although great in 1997, the graphics are a bit dated now, but still animations are nearly perfect – you can actually see when it was a foul or not – the animations for shooting/passing/lobbing are different, so the game is quite rich on this section.
-There are a few special moves that will take you some time to learn, but they aren't vital for playing the game right.
-Players are actually split into left and right footed, and you must learn what are the best spots for each to score.
+Although great in 1997, the graphics are a bit dated now, but the animations are still nearly perfect – you can actually see when it was a foul and when not – the animations for shooting/passing/lobbing are different, so the game is quite rich on this front.
+There are a few special moves that will take you some time to learn, but they aren't vital.
+The players are actually split into left- and right-footed, and you must learn what the best spots are for both to score.

-Sound is definitely poor...
-Commentary lacks quality (German and English avaiable), and IG sound is repetitive.
-CD-Music is ok, but nothing to cheer about.
-For long term play, you have a "Sega Ranking Mode", that lists all participations and wins in the three modes (World Cup, Tournament and League).
-You can try to push Wales or El Salvador from the bottom places to the very top, altough that will take one awful lot of time – losing a league may have devastating effects in your ranking - but this is what the game is all about - building a legend.
+The audio is definitely poor...
+The commentary lacks quality (German and English are available), and the in-game sounds are repetitive.
+The CD-music is okay but nothing to cheer about.
+For long-term play, you have a "Sega Ranking Mode", that lists all participations and wins in the three modes (World Cup, Tournament and League).
+You can try to push Wales or El Salvador from the bottom places to the very top, altough that will take one awful lot of time – losing a league may have devastating effects in your ranking, but this is what the game is all about: creating a legend.

-The major drawbacks in the game are the bad goalkeeper AI (he rarely holds a shot, gets beaten too many times on crosses, never get's out of the net to face a alone striker, sometimes let harmless balls get in and save weak shots that get in), the lack of appearence editor for the players (If you use the 94/97 players, you should have no problems, but if you want to use more recent squads sometimes players don't look as they should) and the reduced numbers in each team (16).
+Other major drawbacks are the bad goalkeeper AI (he rarely holds a shot, gets beaten too many times on crosses, never gets out of the net to face a lone striker, sometimes lets harmless balls get in...), the lack of an appearance editor for the players (If you use the 94/97 players, you should have no problems, but if you want to use more recent squads sometimes players don't look as they should) and the reduced numbers in each team (sixteen).
 Definitely a Top Dog and Hall of Belated Fame material, no less.
 A must-have.